 It is widely distributed all over the Palearctic region, from Central Europe to the Korean Peninsula and the Russian Far East.
 However, its range is divided into two extended isolated fragments (European–Siberian and Far Eastern–Chinese), which are about 600–700 km apart, the disjunction zone running along Transbaikalia and Mongolia (Fig. 1).

-Informations based on allozymes (Bogdanov, 2002), karyotype variations (Kartavtseva and Pavlenko, 2000) and RAPD markers (Atopkin et al., 2007) showed very weak genetic differences among animals from the two main populations groups, only evidencing that the Far Eastern group seems to be more heterogeneous as compared to the European-Siberian one.
+Phylogeographic information based on allozymes (Bogdanov, 2002), karyotype variations (Kartavtseva and Pavlenko, 2000) and RAPD markers (Atopkin et al., 2007) showed very weak genetic differences among animals from the two main populations groups, only evidencing that the Far Eastern group seems to be more heterogeneous as compared to the European-Siberian one.
 These hypotheses were confirmed by a recent study based on sequences of the mitochondrial cytochrome b (Sakka et al., 2010).
-Moreover, the low karyotype and allozyme differentiation in striped field mouse also suggest a recent and rapid spreading of the species from the East to the West Palearctic.
+Moreover, the low karyotype and allozyme differentiation in striped field mouse also suggests a recent and rapid spreading of the species from the East to the West Palearctic.
 According to Pavlenko (2000), this spreading occurred after the last glaciation, during the humid and warm ecological Holocene optimum (7000–4500 years ago), accompanied by a strong development and growth of forests.
-However, this assumption is not supported by recent paleontological data (Aguilar et al. 2008) which evidenced that A. agrarius was already present in South-Western France during the Late Pleistocene (19000 years BP).
+However, this assumption is not supported by recent paleontological data which evidenced that A. agrarius was already present in South-Western France during the Late Pleistocene (19000 years BP) (Aguilar et al. 2008).
 Estimation of expansion periods based on molecular markers and analysed following recent statistical methods based on the coalescent theory would be extremely useful to better understand the demographic and expansion history of this species.

 According to Atopkin et al. (2007), the disjunction of the A. agrarius range in Transbaikalia occurred later, during the Holocene, and was associated to a strong dryness period in this region, which caused rarefaction, and in some cases disappearance, of trees and shrubs.
 However, this hypothesis must absolutely be confirmed by a better sampling throughout the distribution range of the species as well as by the use of more sensitive genetic methods based on rapidly evolving genes.

 On the taxonomic point of view, more than 25 subspecies of striped field mouse have been described, mainly based on body size and coat color (Musser & Carleton, 2005).
-However, variations in these traits are low being determined primarily by landscape and (or) microclimatic conditions of the population environment.
+However, variations in these traits are primarily determined by landscape and (or) microclimatic conditions of the population environment.
 Therefore, many authors consider most striped field mouse subspecies as non-valid, restricting their number to two to ten for this species (Koh et al. 2014).
 A deep taxonomic revision appears nevertheless essential with the use of a set of diagnostic traits, including genetic ones.

-The aim of the present study will be to better understand the genetic and phylogeographic structure of the striped field mouse using biological material from the two main distribution isolates of the species and the sequencing of the complete mitochondrial cytochrome b gene and genotyping of microsatellite markers.
+The aim of the present study is to better understand the genetic and phylogeographic structure of the striped field mouse using biological material from the two main distribution isolates of the species and the sequencing of the complete mitochondrial cytochrome b gene and genotyping of microsatellite markers.

 MATERIAL AND METHODS